atomicwire/orchestra-examples/README.md

 | [02-quickfix](./app-examples/02-quickfix)                     | Example QuickFIX/J server and client applications that use a QuickFIX Data Dictionary generated from Orchestra       |
 | [03-openapi-springboot](./app-examples/03-openapi-springboot) | An OpenAPI Spring Boot application powered by Orchestra                                                              |

 The application examples are each demonstrated differently.
-Please refer to their respective `README.md` files for the command to run them.
+Please refer to their respective `README.md` files for the commands to run them.

 ## Plugin configuration